abrouter/laravel-abtest/README.md

 # What is the ABRouter service ?

-[ABRouter](https://abrouter.com) is the service to manage experiments(A/B split tests).
+[ABRouter](https://abrouter.com) is the open-source product to manage experiments(A/B split tests).
 The service provides easy to manage dashboard to keep experiments under control.
-There you can create experiments, branches and set a percentage for every branch.
+You can create experiments, branches and set up a percentage for every branch.
 Then, when you're running an ab-test on PHP you will receive a perfect branch-wise response that following the rules, that you set up.

 Can be also used as a feature flag or feature toggle.
 Available for free.

+You can find the ABRouter product source code by the following link: https://github.com/abrouter/compose

+## Features

+🛠 A/B Tests

+🛠 Feature flags

+🛠 Built-in statistics

+🛠 Incredible UI to manage it

 ## Prepare your first A/B test
 Besides of the installing this package you need to have an account on [ABRouter](https://abrouter.com).
 Your token and experiment id will be also there.